 - Each spouse being able to be themselves

 - Listening to your spouse’s point of view

 - Providing support to help you spouse achieve their goals

 - Being considerate of their needs and feelings (see Be Considerate above)

 Huddle Up Time

-Huddle up with your spouse and discuss how each of you perceive respect in a marriage.
-Has there been a time when you felt disrespected by your spouse.
+Huddle up with your spouse and discuss how each of you perceives respect in a marriage.
+Has there been a time when you felt disrespected by your spouse?

 One of the most important “Dos” in your relationship is to communicate in a positive manner with your spouse.